Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Leadership**: Took initiative in shaping project direction

 **Reflection**:
 It was the first time I looked at real business use cases through a data lens.
+The brainstorming sessions helped clarify the project's goals and constraints.
 That shift—from learning tools to applying them—was exciting and gave the project a sense of purpose.

 ---

 ## 📅 **Week 4 – Mini Project: Data Cleaning + Visualization**

 **Summary**:
-I practiced cleaning data and used visualizations to understand trends and quality issues.
+I practiced cleaning data and used visualizations to understand trends, missing values, and quality issues.
+Also documented insights related to Canon's operational data.

 **Activities**: